Last verified: 17 days ago

 Red Flags to Watch For

-- Only one small human RCT on exercise recovery (13 men) — results need replication in larger trials
+- The human exercise trial had only 13 participants — results need replication in larger studies

 Products Containing Tart Cherry Extract